-(a) The accounting officer or nominee may, subject to subparagraphs (b) to (d) authorize the issue of variation orders in respect of contract specifications or conditions of contract in order to accommodate costs for additional work either unforeseen when contracts were awarded for infrastructure projects, essential or necessary additional work or in instances where factors beyond the control of an appointed contractor has led to or will lead to a delay in a contract completion date.
+(a) The accounting officer or nominee may, subject to subparagraphs (b) to (d) authorize the issue of variation orders in respect of contract specifications or conditions of contract in order to accommodate costs for additional work either unforeseen when contracts were awarded for infrastructure projects, essential or necessary additional work or in instances where factors beyond the control of an

-- (b) A variation order may only be issued after - (ii) the need for such order has been fully motivated by the responsible project manager and supported by the head of department concerned; and - (iii) the chief financial officer has certified that funds are available to cover the cost the required additional work. - (iv) Consultants not more than 15% of the contract awarded and for construction projects not more than 20% of the contract awarded. - (c) That it is noted that new guidelines in terms of SIPDM is adopted although the regulation makes provision for projects more than R50 000 000, for control measures Bergrivier Municipality will adhere to it from inception date on MIG projects and capital projects more than R3 000 000.00 budget. - (d) A request for the issue of a variation order in shall first be referred to the Bid Adjudication Committee which considered the initial bid for approval provided that the accounting officer may constitute a new Bid Adjudication Committee for this purpose. - (e) No request for a variation order may be approved in circumstance where new bids may be invited for the additional work concerned. - (f) The line manager responsible for the implementation of a project undertaken either departmentally or through an appointed contractor must keep a proper record of all variation orders issued in respect of a project. - (g) The original copy of an issued variation order must be filed with the original bid and contract documents; - (h) The responsible line manager must, upon completion of additional work or the expiry of any extended contract period authorized by a variation order, certify that the terms and conditions of such variation order have been complied with.
+- (b) A variation order may only be issued after - (ii) the need for such order has been fully motivated by the responsible project manager and supported by the head of department concerned; and - (iii) the chief financial officer has certified that funds are available to cover the cost the required additional work. - (c) That it is noted that new guidelines in terms of SIPDM are being drafted.
+Bergrivier Municipality will adhere to it from inception date. - (d) A request for the issue of a variation order in an amount exceeding R200 000 shall first be referred to the Bid Adjudication Committee which considered the initial bid for approval provided that the accounting officer may constitute a new Bid Adjudication Committee for this purpose. - (e) No request for a variation order may be approved in circumstance where new bids may be invited for the additional work concerned. - (f) The line manager responsible for the implementation of a project undertaken either departmentally or through an appointed contractor must keep a proper record of all variation orders issued in respect of a project. - (g) The original copy of an issued variation order must be filed with the original bid and contract documents: - (h) The responsible line manager must, upon completion of additional work or the expiry of any extended contract period authorized by a variation order, certify that the terms and conditions of such variation order have been complied with.